Retrospective templates

 This activity offers a very classic retrospective format which remains effective.
 Based on facts, this retrospective attempts to answer 3 questions: What should we start doing?
 What should we stop doing?
 What should we continue to do?

-Discover this templateReady to transform your retrospectives?
+Discover this templateReady to run better sprint retrospectives?

 Start free trial